AGENTS.md

 AGENTS.mdin your project root to give the agent baseline instructions for every run. - Place additional

-AGENTS.mdfiles in subdirectories to provide scoped instructions for specific areas of your codebase. - When the agent works in a directory, it automatically picks up the nearest
+AGENTS.mdfiles in subdirectories to provide scoped instructions for specific areas of your codebase. - Pi discovers relevant context files for the active project.
+OpenWaggle’s own resolver can preview root and scoped instructions for the UI.

 What to Include